f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Center Bottom Right:

-35: Eliza Fenwick' Secrecy: Female Friendship, hidden pregnancies and betrayal, societal constraints, and punishments.

-2: Frances Burney's Camilla: Camilla is a generational tale of coming to age, romance, comedy, and morals with comedic and gothic episodes - immensely popular in its time, endorsed by Jane Austin.

-25: Arthur Machen's The Great God Pan: The Great God Pan deals with a metaphysical and moral transgression meddling with higher forces that create a corrupted, daemonic femme fatale.

-6: Charles Brockden Brown's Wieland: Wieland deals with madness, religious fanaticism, psychological turmoil, and supernatural gruesome violence (early American transposition of the genre after Godwin).

-74: Mathew Lewis' The Monk: The Monk details the corruption of a monk by a demon in female disguise as well as romance, temptation, innocence, sexuality, and strong horror elements.

-18: Mrs. Carver The Horrors Of Oakendale Abbey: haunted abbey, sensationalist, necromancy, body snatchers, death and decay, grotesque — very popular in its day.

-9: Sophia Lee's The Recess, Or A Tale Of Other Times: political intrigue, heroic female lead, sefaring, warfare, gothic castles, marriage — very popular.

-10: Charlotte Smith's Emmeline, Or The Orphan Of The Castle: A Cinderella story of female emancipation, gaining property and standing, where ownership over masonry and bodily autonomy blend.
-Gothic in style.

-27: the anonymous Count Roderic's Castle: Love, birthrights, barbarous, violent rulers, and ominous castles with vengeful specters and dungeons.

-37: Ann Radcliffe's The Castles Of Athlin And Dunbayne: The Castles of Athlin and Dunbayne deals with murder, revenge, royalty, sublime nature, excited feelings, gloomy castles, romance, and heroic women.

-Center Bottom Right:

 25: Arthur Machen's The Great God Pan: The Great God Pan deals with a metaphysical and moral transgression meddling with higher forces that create a corrupted, daemonic femme fatale.

 6: Charles Brockden Brown's Wieland: Wieland deals with madness, religious fanaticism, psychological turmoil, and supernatural gruesome violence (early American transposition of the genre after Godwin).